 Verstappen graduated into single-seaters the following year.
 Two wins and five podiums in the Florida Winter Series suggested he could handle the step up, but the real validation would come in the FIA European F3 championship.
-Verstappen qualified fourth for his first race, took a podium in his third, pole for his fifth, and a pole/victory double in just his sixth event.
+He qualified fourth for his first race, took a podium in his third, pole for his fifth, and a pole/victory double in just his sixth event.

 A month on, it was announced that Verstappen had joined Red Bull’s distinguished junior driver programme.
-Less than a week later, the latest milestone of his meteoric rise was confirmed as Red Bull placed him with Toro Rosso in 2015.
+Less than a week later, the latest milestone of his meteoric rise was confirmed as Red Bull placed him with Toro Rosso for 2015.

 While the announcement caused waves in motorsport and indeed the wider world, Verstappen was unfazed.
-In October he made his Grand Prix weekend debut as he drove for Toro Rosso in FP1 at Suzuka, finishing within half a second of the team’s regular Daniil Kvyat.
+In October he made his Grand Prix weekend debut as he drove for Toro Rosso in FP1 at Suzuka, finishing within half a second of the team’s regular driver Daniil Kvyat.
 One week later he was back in F3, picking up a victory and a podium at Monza.

 The Dutch teenager drew criticism for his spectacular clash with Romain Grosjean at Monaco, but for the most part he displayed a maturity that belied his tender years, with his feisty attitude and gung-ho approach to overtaking earning him universal acclaim.
 By the year's end he had earned 22 more points than any other rookie and picked up a record three FIA awards (Rookie of the Year, Personality of the Year and Action of the Year).

 Initial promise fulfilled (and then some), the question then was how far can he could go with Toro Rosso in year two.
-Not far was the answer - but only because four races into the 2016 season, bosses unexpectedly chose to promote him to sister team Red Bull Racing, swapping seats with Daniil Kvyat.
+Not far was the answer - but only because four races into the 2016 season, bosses unexpectedly chose to promote him to sister team Red Bull Racing, swapping seats with Kvyat.

 He stunned by winning on debut for his new squad and a further six podiums followed as he impressed all with his daring overtakes and wet-weather prowess.
 His defensive driving proved somewhat controversial among his peers, but no-one could argue that a new F1 superstar had arrived.